Frameworkium/frameworkium.github.io/_pages/Command-Line-Options.md

-`jiraURL`| The base URL of the JIRA instance you want to use | e.g. `http://jira:8080` `jiraUsername`| The JIRA user you want to use | e.g. `JBloggs` `jiraPassword`| The JIRA user's password | e.g. `password` `jqlQuery`| the JQL query to use to look up the JIRA tests to run (the results of the query will be looked up against the `@Issue` annotations on tests | e.g. `(priority=1 and component=Admin) or issueKey=JIRA-123`
+`jiraURL`| The base URL of the JIRA instance you want to use | e.g. `http://jira:8080` `jiraUsername`| The JIRA user you want to use | e.g. `JBloggs` `jiraPassword`| The JIRA user's password | e.g. `password` `jqlQuery`| the JQL query to look up the JIRA tests to run (the results of the query will be looked up against the `@Issue` annotations on tests). | e.g. `(priority=1 and component=Admin) or issueKey=JIRA-123`
 `jiraResultFieldName`| The Jira field name to attempt to log results to for the specified `@Issue`.
 The values to change the field to are specified in the Jira config file.
-Useful if you're using a Jira field to mark the test result | e.g. `Test Result`
+Useful if you're using a Jira field to mark the test result. | e.g. `Test Result`
 `jiraResultTransition`| If specified, will attempt to transition the `@Issue` specified through the transitions specified in the Jira config.
 Useful if using a customised Jira workflow for managing test results. | any value
-`resultVersion`| The 'Version' to mark the test execution against in Zephyr for JIRA (requires ZAPI) | e.g. `App v1.1.2` `zapiCycleRegEx`| If the Zephyr test cycle name contains this string test results will be logged against the matching cycles. | e.g. `firefox` or `my-special-cycle`
+`resultVersion`| The 'Version' to mark the test execution against in Zephyr for JIRA (requires ZAPI). | e.g. `App v1.1.2` `zapiCycleRegEx`| If the Zephyr test cycle name contains this string test results will be logged against the matching cycles. | e.g. `firefox` or `my-special-cycle`

 ## Spira Integration